Menu

 The Model Y Silver Metallic (Subtly) Sticks Out

 I say this because it certainly doesn’t pop as red or blue does.
-Those colours certainly say “I want attention.”
-The Model Y Metallic Silver sticks out in a way that says “I want to be different.”
+Those colours say “I want attention.”
+The Tesla Model Y Midnight Silver Metalic sticks out in a way that says “I want to be different.”
 As an introvert who drives a Tesla, subconsciously, maybe that’s why I went with this colour choice?
 I should ask my therapist…

-Why Should I Choose the Model Y Midnight Silver?
+Why Should I Choose the Model Y Midnight Silver Metalic?

 So, we established that Midnight Silver Metallic is, at minimum, different from the other colour options.
 So why would you pick it?